 |Pitchess Detention Center South Facility||29330 The Old Road, Castaic 91384;

 |Sybil Brand Institute for Women - Closed||4500 E City Terrace Dr, Monterey Park 90063||---|

 |Twin Towers Correctional Facility||450 Bauchet St, Los Angeles 90012;

 * Business Only.
 For inmate information at all facilities except the Pitchess Centers, call (213) 473-6100.

 ** Business Only.
 For inmate information at North County facilities, call (213) 473-6100.

 Inmate Information: (213) 473-6100 or click here

-Medical Services Bureau of the Los Angeles County Sheriff's Department is the largest correctional medical service
+Medical Services Bureau of the Los Angeles County Sheriff's Department is the largest correctional medical service provider in the world.

 The facilities of the Pitchess Detention Center in Castaic were once known as Wayside Honor Rancho and was established as a minimum security facility in 1938 where inmates worked in a farm setting.
-The farm setting for the jail closed down in 1992.
+The farm setting for the jail closed in 1992.